Intel-bigdata/SSM/docs/admin-user-guide.md

 * void **enableRule**(**long** ruleID) **throws** IOException;

   Enable a rule.
 Only “disabled” rules can be enabled.
-Enabling a rule in another state rule will throw exception.
+Enabling a rule in another state will throw exception.

 * void **disableRule**(**long** ruleID, **boolean** dropPendingCommands) **throws** IOException;